Juniper, Eastern Red Cedar: Taylor

 Juniperus virginiana

-Juniper — Eastern Red Cedar – 'Taylor' (Juniperus virginiana) is a tree suited to the Colorado Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
-It matures to about 20–25 ft tall and 3–5 ft wide, and needs low to medium water.
+Juniper, Eastern Red Cedar: Taylor (Juniperus virginiana) is a tree suited to the Colorado Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
+It matures to about 20–25 ft tall and 3–5 ft wide, slow-growing, needs low to medium water, and prefers full sun.
 Columnar form; host for Cedar Apple Rust.

 Photos